Office of the Dean

 Dr. Patty Poulter

-Dr. Patty Poulter is the Dean of the College of the Arts at Kennesaw State University.
-Accredited by that National Association of Schools of Music, the National Association of Schools of Theater and the National Association of Schools of Art and Design, the College of the Arts is one of the largest schools of the arts in Georgia.
+Dr. Patricia (Patty) Poulter is the Dean of the College of the Arts at Kennesaw State University.
+The College of the Arts is one of the largest schools of the arts in Georgia, and is accredited by that National Association of Schools of Music, the National Association of Schools of Theater and the National Association of Schools of Art and Design.

 Dr. Poulter joined Kennesaw State University in July of 2013 after serving as associate dean for the College of Arts & Humanities at Eastern Illinois University since 2009.
 There she worked with 10 academic programs, five interdisciplinary programs, the Center for Performing Arts, the Center for Integrative Humanities, the Tarble Arts Center, the International Center for Global Diversity, a PBS station, radio station, and a student-run daily newspaper.
 She is the author of a chapter on working with Student Media in “The Resource Handbook for Academic Deans.”